 Regardless of which approach is more suitable for your company, it’s important to recognise that each path has its own advantages and challenges.
 Continue reading to discover three key ways to build effective strategic transformation, and find out which model is the right fit for your organisation’s needs.

 ‘Building’ corporate innovation involves using talent and resources from within your company to assemble and implement internal innovation.

-Entrepreneurially-gifted individuals within organisations who use their creative problem-solving skills to capitalise on innovative and valuable business opportunities are known as ‘intrapreneurs’.
+This is where entrepreneurially-gifted individuals, known as ‘intrapreneurs’, who use their creative problem-solving skills to capitalise on innovative and valuable business opportunities can really shine.
 To properly encourage intrapreneurship and develop your ambitious ideas into scalable solutions, you’ll need to create an environment that both inspires creativity and experimentation.

 Challenges of Building Internal Corporate Innovation